DavesCodeMusings/CloudPi/docs/motivation.md

 * Modern applications on inexpensive hardware giving me more for my money
 * Containers and Ansible automation to ease installation and maintenance
 * Self-hosting my apps and data to save money and stick it to The Man

+But enough about me, let's get building!
+Start with [installing the hadware and OS on your Raspberry Pi](install-hardware-os.md).

+---

+_The journey of a thousand miles begins with one step. &mdash;Lao Tzu_

+_The journey of a thousand Docker containers begins with one Raspberry Pi 4 &mdash;Me_